jrussbautista/gatsby-portfolio/content/projects/easy-recipe/index.md

 source: 'https://github.com/jrussumbrella/easy-recipe'
 stack: 'React js, SCSS, Node js, MongoDB, GraphQL, Cloudinary'
 image: 'easy-recipe-thumbnail.png'
+type: 'web'
 ---

-A cookbook like app for anyone who wants to create and share their recipe in the world.
+A cookbook like website for anyone who wants to create and share their recipe in the world.